lucaselblanc/pollardsrho/README.md

 ---

+## Distinguished Points (DP)

+The Distinguished Points strategy is a memory-saving filter.
+Instead of storing every step of the walk (which would crash your RAM), the algorithm only saves points that satisfy a specific condition: the first d bits of the X-coordinate must be zero.
+When two walkers hit the same DP, a collision is found and the private key is recovered. ​The Trade-off: More DP bits = Less RAM used, but slower collision detection.
+Fewer DP bits = Faster detection, but higher RAM consumption.

+---

 ## Algorithm Complexity

 The expected time complexity of Pollard's Rho algorithm for elliptic curves is O(√n), where n is the order of the group.
 Given secp256k1, this translates to approximately O(2^128), as predicted by the birthday paradox for random walks over a finite group.